stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/CAN/Networking/readme.txt

 This program behaves as follows:
   - After reset LED1 is ON
-  - By Pressing on KEY Button : LED2 turns ON and all other Leds are OFF, on the N eval-boards connected to the bus.
+  - By Pressing on KEY Button : LED2 turns ON and all other Leds are OFF, on the N eval boards connected to the bus.
-  - Press on KEY Button again to send CAN Frame to command LEDn+1 ON, all other Leds are OFF on the N eval-boards.
+  - Press on KEY Button again to send CAN Frame to command LEDn+1 ON, all other Leds are OFF on the N eval boards.

 @note This example is tested with a bus of 3 units.
 The same program example is
       loaded in all units to send and receive frames.